nadiamariduena/python-intro-2024-privat/0_installation.md

 tar - xf; // xf is to extract the tar  file
 // ls to the folder it was dowloaded an then use it like so: tar -xf Python-3.12.0.tar.xz // presuming this is the version you downloaded
+//
+ls
+//😀 once you check where the version of Python is , enter it ith CD cd Python-3.12.0/
 ```